hasufell/docker-gentoo-pydio/README.md

 When the pydio setup wizard requires you to enter the mysql server hostname, just type in `mysql`.
-The pydio user and database are both `pydio` and the pydio password is what you supplied in the environment variable `PYDIO_DB_PW` when you set up the containers.
+The pydio user and database are both `pydio` and the pydio password is what you supplied when you set up the mysql containers.

 For public links to work, log in as admin and go to the the admin settings (top right corner, then settings).
 Double click on _Application Parameters_,